go-task/task/README.md

 ## Usage

-Create a file called `Taskfile.yml`.
+Create a file called `Taskfile.yml` in the root of the project.
+(`Taskfile.toml` and `Taskfile.json` are also supported, but YAML is used in the documentation).
 The `cmds` key should contains the commands of a task:

 ```yml
 build: